Springbrook, Queensland: Flora and Fauna

 Warm Temperate Rainforest grows on low fertility soils derived from Rhyolite and has fewer tree species than subtropical types.
-Dominant trees of the warm temperate rainforest include Coachwood Ceratopetalum apetalum, Callicoma Callicoma serratifolia and occasionally Springbrook Leatherwood Eucryphia jinksii.
+Dominant trees of the warm temperate rainforest include coachwood Ceratopetalum apetalum, Callicoma Callicoma serratifolia and occasionally Springbrook Leatherwood Eucryphia jinksii.
 Cool Temperate Rainforest is restricted to a single area above 1000m altitude near the Best of All Lookout.
-This forest type features Antarctic Beech Nothofagus moorei trees are likely to be thousands of years old and are covered in mosses, orchids and filmy ferns which thrive in the moist cloudy micro-climate.
+This forest type features Antarctic beech Nothofagus moorei trees are likely to be thousands of years old and are covered in mosses, orchids and filmy ferns which thrive in the moist cloudy micro-climate.
 The highest altitude rainforests on Springbrook meet the definition of Subtropical Montane Cloud Forests.

 The Springbrook plateau is very rich in native animals including; marsupials, frogs, birds, lizards, snakes and invertebrates such as Spiny Freshwater Crayfish.
 Paddymelon Wallabies are among the most commonly sighted marsupials but Bettongs, Bandicoots, Swamp Wallabies are also common ground dwelling mammals.
 Arboreal mammals include mountain brushtail and ring tailed possums and the rare Eastern Pygmy Possum has also been recorded.
 Frogs include the threatened Fleay's Barred Frog Mixophyes fleayi, Marsupial Frog Assa darlingtonii and Mountain Frog Philoria loveridgei.
 Birds are abundant and diverse, the most noteworthy being perhaps Albert's Lyrebird and a true bird of paradise the Paradise Riflebird.
 Three species of Bowerbird are present being the Satin, Regent and Green Catbird.

-Reptiles include the Border Leaf Tailed Gecko (Saltuarius swainii) The Land Mullet Skink, Stephen's Banded Snake, Eastern Tiger Snake, Carpet Python, Red Bellied Black Snake.
+Reptiles include the border leaf tailed gecko (Saltuarius swainii) The land mullet skink, Stephen's banded snake, eastern tiger snake, carpet python, red-bellied black snake.

 Invertebrates include the Lamington Spiny Crayfish Euastacus sulcatus and the Smaller Springbrook Crayfish Euastacus maidae.
 A new species of Phasmid Stick Insect was recently discovered at Springbrook and Named Parapodacanthus ailaketoae.
 Large flightless ground beetles include on the higher Springbrook plateau Nurus perater and at lower elevations at Mt Cougal, Tallebudgera and Natural Bridge Nurus moorei.
 The striking blue and red Mountain Katydid Acripeza reticulata and Tim Tam Bug Zopherosis georgei that resembles a chocolate biscuit have also been recorded at Springbrook.